 State unemployment office flagged by auditors for millions in overpayments

-BATON ROUGE - Louisiana Workforce Commission (LWC) flagged again by the state's auditors office for failings handling the unemployment claims from the start of the COVID lockdowns in March until the end of July 2021.
+BATON ROUGE - Louisiana Workforce Commission (LWC) was flagged again by the state's auditors office for failings handling the unemployment claims from the start of the COVID lockdowns in March until the end of July 2021.

 Possible violations include a nearly $3 million dollar payout to people enrolled in multiple programs offered by the agency.
 As a result, claimants were given more than the allowed amount of federal and state law.